Neck Injury Claims: The amounts of compensation you can claim for neck and cervical spine injuries in a UK accident

 What are common neck injury claims in the UK?

-Your neck includes the top of your spine extending from your head to your back and includes all the surrounding muscles, tendons and ligaments.
+Your neck includes the top of your spine (known as your cervical spine) extending from your head to your back and includes all the surrounding muscles, tendons and ligaments.

-When your neck is injured in an accident or as a result of medical negligence – you should be entitled to claim compensation from the person considered “legally responsible” for your accident – these are known as “neck injury claims”.
+When your neck is injured in an accident or as a result of medical negligence – you should be entitled to claim compensation from the person considered “legally responsible” for your accident – such claims are known as “neck injury claims”.

 The human head is a heavy part of the body and if you are involved in a car accident collision whilst wearing a seatbelt (as a driver or a passenger) – your head can be thrown forwards and backwards in a violent manner causing injury to the neck muscles and sometimes the cervical spine itself.

-Click car accident compensation to see the page I have written explaining all the types of compensation you can claim in a road traffic accident and how much compensation you can claim for various types of whiplash neck injury claims.
+See our car accident compensation article for a detailed description of all the types of compensation you can claim in a road traffic accident and how much compensation you can claim for various types of whiplash claims.

 2. Lifting accidents at work